adolan5/BGPDistinct/README.md

 ## *TODO*
 *The following outline lists what general tasks need to be completed.
 Those tasks marked with ~~strikethrough~~ have been completed.*
-* Exploration of data, familiarization with BGP4 specification and data adherence.
+* ~~Exploration of data, familiarization with BGP4 specification and data adherence.~~
-* Preprocessing of data, both in validation of format (JSON) and filtering by appropriate message type (announcements).
+* ~~Preprocessing of data, both in validation of format (JSON) and filtering by appropriate message type (announcements).~~
+* Investigation into how to best distinguish different messages as pertaining to one event or another.
 * Manual labeling of some subset of data.
   * Programmatically, or truly manually?
 * Introduction of PyTorch libraries and initial training and analysis.